FaxAPI/Fax-REST-API/README.md

 To use the List Numbers API:

-1. Create a [request](/docs/fax-receiving/list-numbers/request.md) and get list of numbers:
+1. Create a <a href='/docs/fax-receiving/list-numbers/request.md' id='list-numbers-request' class='anchor' aria-hidden='true'>request</a> and get list of numbers:

 <ul><details><summary><strong>cURL</strong></summary><p>